 Colombia’s Ministry of Heath way overestimated the death rate in Colombia from coronavirus.
 Colombia initially estimated that by May 2020, Colombia would have 2,500 deaths from coronavirus but the actual number on May 31 was only 939 deaths.

-The following chart shows the daily coronavirus deaths in Colombia by the date deaths were reported by INS up to August 8.
+The following chart shows the daily coronavirus deaths in Colombia for over a month by the date deaths were reported by INS up to October 25: